daniel-allex/Ro-Volution/README.md

 # Ro-Volution
 Online 3D game built in Lua.
+Supports phone, tablet, and PC.
 Published and has reached 22k+ users.

 Round-based free-for-all game in which players become stronger by defeating larger players.
 Larger players do more damage and have more health, but they are a target for the entire server as they give other players more strength once defeated.